Detecting hidden structures from a static loading experiment: topology optimization meets physics-informed neural networks: Results

-We first apply our framework to cases involving a linear elastic matrix (Fig.~\ref{fig:Geometry}a) containing voids (cases 1, 3, 8, 10, 15, 17 in Methods, Tab.~\ref{tab:MatrixCases}).
-As the various loss components are minimized during training (Fig.~\ref{fig:NCS_Ela}a), the material density $\rho$ evolves and splits in a way that progressively reveals the number, locations, and shapes of the hidden voids (Extended Data Fig.~\ref{fig:NCS_ElaVoid_Iters} and \href{https://www.dropbox.com/s/tm26buzgn0w35s1/Movie1.mp4?dl=0}{Supplementary Movie 1}), without advance knowledge of their topology.
+\textbf{Voids in square elastic matrix.} We first apply our framework to the 2D square linear elastic matrix setup of Fig.~\ref{fig:Geometry}a in the presence of hidden voids (cases 1, 2, 4, 9, 11, 16, 18 in Tab.~\ref{tab:ElasticMatrixCases}).
+As the various loss components are minimized during training (Fig.~\ref{fig:NCS_Ela}a), the material density $\rho$ evolves and splits in a way that progressively reveals the number, locations, and shapes of the hidden voids (Fig.~S2 and \href{https://www.dropbox.com/s/tm26buzgn0w35s1/Movie1.mp4?dl=0}{Movie 1} in Supplementary Materials), without advance knowledge of their topology.
 By the end of the training, the transition regions where the material density goes from 0 to 1 have uniform thickness along all internal boundaries (Fig.~\ref{fig:NCS_Ela}d), thanks to the eikonal regularization that encourages the level-set gradient $\nabla \phi$ to have unit norm in a band along the material boundaries $\phi = 0$ (Fig.~\ref{fig:NCS_Ela}b,c).
 The agreement between the final inferred shapes and the ground truth is remarkable, with our framework able to recover intricate details such as the three lobes and the concave surfaces of the star-shaped void (Fig.~\ref{fig:NCS_Ela}d, second from left), or the exact aspect ratio and location of a thin slit (Fig.~\ref{fig:NCS_Ela}d, third from left).
-The stress and strain fields of the deformed matrix are also obtained as a byproduct of the solution process (Extended Data Fig.~\ref{fig:NCS_ElaVoid_Stress}).
-The only case that is not completely identified is the U-shaped void (Fig.~\ref{fig:NCS_Ela}d, first from right), a result of the miniscule influence of the inner lobe on the outer surface displacements due to its low level of strain and stress (Extended Data Fig.~\ref{fig:NCS_AbaqusStress}).
-Finally, our framework maintains accurate results when reducing the number of surface measurement points or restricting measurements to a few surfaces (Extended Data Figs.~\ref{fig:NCS_SparseMeasCircle}-\ref{fig:NCS_SparseMeasSlit}).
+The stress and strain fields of the deformed matrix are also obtained as a byproduct of the solution process (Fig.~S3 in Supplementary Materials).

+The only case that is not completely identified is the U-shaped void (Fig.~\ref{fig:NCS_Ela}d, first from right), which demonstrates an important limit of the generic inverse problem.
+In order to be uniquely identifiable theoretically, each void must be simply-connected (see Supplementary Materials).
+Voids that are close to having disconnected material in their interior, such as the U, cause the inverse problem to be ill-conditioned, and thus challenging for numerical algorithms to solve.
+In the U-shaped void, this can be seen by the minuscule influence the inner lobe of the U exerts on the outer surface displacements, due to its negligible level of strain and stress (Fig.~S10 in Supplementary Materials).